bisdn/bisdn.github.io/limitations.md

 ## Upgrade of BISDN Linux via onie-bisdn-upgrade

 The script onie-bisdn-upgrade allows to use static IP configuration instead of DHCP.
 However, using the current ONIE installer, there is no route set towards the gateway, so images outside the configured network or, when using the “current” option, outside the switch management network (‘enp0s20f0’) can not be pulled and installed automatically.

+## Enabling auto-negotiation on ports may not work as expected

+Depending on the switch and the link partner, we have observed the following behaviors:

+- Intel X552 10 GbE SFP+ network cards do not support auto-negotiation.
+This causes the link to take more than 30 seconds to come up when the port is set to autonegotiation.

+- The 25G ports on [AG5648](https://agema.deltaww.com/product-info.php?id=41) only support advertising up to 10G, so the speed will be limited to 10G regardless of the link partner's ability.

+In both of these cases forcing the port to the desired speed works as expected.